Bruguiera sexangula

-Bruguiera sexangula, commonly called the upriver orange mangrove, is a mangrove shrub or tree usually growing up to 15 m, occasionally 30 m, in height.
+Bruguiera sexangula is a species of flowering plant in the family Rhizophoraceae.
+It is sometimes referred to by the common name upriver orange mangrove.
+This mangrove shrub or tree grows up to 15 m, occasionally 30 m, in height.

 Description

 Bruguiera sexangula may grow as a single-stemmed tree or multi-stemmed shrub.
 It has short buttresses at the base of the trunk, and knee-like air-breathing roots, or pneumatophores.
 The bark is a smooth grey-brown colour.
 The smooth, glossy green leaves are simple and opposite, elliptic to elliptic-oblong, 9.5–20 cm long, 3–7 cm wide, with a pointed apex and a 6 cm petiole, occurring in clusters at the end of the branches.

 The flowers have a pale yellow-green to pinkish-orange calyx with 12–14 lobes, 20–24 stamens and 10–12 creamy-orange, bi-lobed petals.
 The green, cigar-shaped viviparous propagule grows from within the calyx and is 5–12 cm long and 1–2 cm wide.